You don’t need to work in higher education or research to access UniSuper's exceptional service for employers.

 Setting up a clearing house ensures your contributions are SuperStream compliant.
 We suggest contacting a clearing house to establish a compliant method of making contributions to UniSuper.

-Visit the ATO website to learn more about SuperStream.
+Visit the ATO website to learn more about SuperStream for employers.

 A clearing house is a SuperStream compliant system where you pay all your employees’ super through a single payment.